International Geocoding | What It Is and How to Use It

 - Batch Geocode API

 First let's talk about what geocodes are.
-The simplest explanation is that geocodes are the GPS latitude/longitude coordinates of a specific postal mailing address.
+The simplest explanation is that geocodes are the latitude and longitude coordinates of a specific postal mailing address.
 So if the address in question can accurately tell the postage where to go, the corresponding geocodes will successfully tell the GPS in your car where to go.

 International geocoding accuracy is largely dependent upon the stability and modernization of the country in which a place is located.
 First-world countries enjoy geocodes that are often accurate enough to get you right to the doorstep.
 Other countries aren't always so lucky.
 A good rule of thumb: the less reliable the postal system is, the less accurate the geocodes are going to be.